Diamonds & Dancefloors: Commercial performance

-In the United States, Diamonds & Dancefloors debuted at number 34 on the US Billboard 200, selling 15,000 album-equivalent units, 7,000 of which were pure album sales.
+In the United States, Diamonds & Dancefloors debuted at number 34 on the US Billboard 200, selling 7,000 pure album sales.
 Additionally, it debuted at number two on the Top Dance/Electronic Albums chart, and later became the twenty-fourth best-selling Dance/Electronic album of 2023 in the country.

 In Germany and Spain, the album debuted at numbers eight and ten, respectively, marking her second consecutive top ten album in both countries.
 It also debuted at number fourteen in France and number six in Austria, matching the peak of Heaven & Hell (2020) in both countries.
 In the UK, it debuted and peaked at number 11 on the UK Albums Chart, becoming her second consecutive top 15 album in the country after Heaven & Hell (2020).